Posts

 Image

 Most owners ask: do foods that clean dog teeth actually work?
 Dental chews, carrots, and kibble all promise results, yet most senior dogs still develop dental disease by age 10.
-Quick answer: No. Kibble and carrots don't clean teeth effectively.
+Quick answer: Do Carrots or Kibble Clean You Senior Dog's Teeth?
+No. Kibble and carrots don't clean teeth effectively.
 Why?
 Most dogs swallow food within seconds.
 Plaque removal requires repeated mechanical disruption at the gumline, not brief random contact during chewing.
 What works instead: Daily brushing, VOHC-approved dental chews, or enzymatic wipes.
 Food can support oral health, but it doesn't replace mechanical cleaning.
-While dog dental chews effectiveness varies, VOHC-approved options show measurable results when used daily.
 The Myth: "Crunchy Food Cleans Teeth" Pet food companies have been selling this story for decades.
 Kibble scrapes away plaque.
 Carrots work like nature's toothbrush.
 Raw bones are what wolves used, so they must work for Max.
-The logic sounds solid: friction removes buildup.
-Hard surfac...
+It sounds logical: harder food should scrub away plaque.
+This myth spread because most owners don't realize de...

 Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden